ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 	- "having trouble finding the right topic is the symptom of the wrong attempt to rely heavily on the limitations of the brain, not the inevitable problematic starting point, as most study guide insinuate" p50
 	- This is also a [[Humans are constrained by biological limits]]
 		- we can't multi task p58
+	- Good tools do not add features and more options to what we already have, but help to reduce distractions from the main work, which here is thinking - p 29
 	- [[TDD chunks memory]]
 		- "Proofreading, formulating and outlining are also different from the task of combining and developing thoughts.
 Working with the slip-box means playing with ideas and looking out for interesting connections and comparisons.
 It means building clusters, combining them with other clusters and preparing the order of notes for a project.
 Here, we need to puzzle with notes and find the best fit.
 It is much more associative, playful and creative than the other tasks and require a very different kind of attention as well." p62
 	- "In short, academic writing requires the whole spectrum of attention.
 To master the art of writing, we need to be able to apply whatever kind of attention and focus is needed." p63